-2013-2014 Annual Report
+2014-2015 Annual Report

-Total revenues for FY 2014 were US$13.4 million, up US$760,000 (6 percent) from the previous year.
-Total expenses for the fiscal year were US$13.8 million.
-Direct expenses associated with the delivery of products and services were US$8.6 million, while indirect operational expenses were US$5 million.
-Total
+Total revenues for FY 2015 were US$13.78 million, up US$450,000 (3.4 percent) from the previous year.
+Total expenses for the fiscal year were US$13.55 million, down US$140,000 (-1.0 percent).
+Direct expenses associated with the delivery of products and services were US$8.6 million, and indirect operational expenses were US$4.9 million.

-IFMA achieved another milestone during the 2014 fiscal year with membership surpassing the 24,000 mark.
-These members (nearly 28 percent of whom reside outside of the United States) are part of a network of 133 chapters throughout the world across 93 countries.
-Membership numbers for the 2014 fiscal year represent a 2.5 percent increase over the previous year.
-In 2013-14, the membership team continued its focus on defining the value proposition for IFMA members and nonmembers alike in an effort to personalize the membership and customer experience.
-Staff gained deeper insight into the value of IFMA membership and the global perspective through member-centric focus groups at the 2013 World Workplace Conference and Exposition in Philadelphia, Pennsylvania, USA, as well as at the 2014 Facility Fusion Conference and Exposition in Washington, D.C., USA.
+In 2014-15, the membership team continued its focus on defining the value proposition for IFMA members and nonmembers alike in an effort to personalize the membership and customer experience with the campaign “Make My IFMA, Your IFMA.”
+Staff gained deeper insight into the value of IFMA membership and the global perspective through member-centric focus groups at the 2015 Facility Fusion Conference and Exposition in Orlando, Florida, USA.

 Education & Credentials

 IFMA is proud to announce that in December of 2014, its facility management credential program earned accreditation and seven commendations from the American National Standards Institute (ANSI).
 The process consisted of a 40-page application and more than 1,600 pages of supporting documentation, including the development of a comprehensive credentials management plan.